PrathamPatel010/Quick-Chat/README.md

 ## Objective:
 The goal is to develop a full-stack web-based messaging platform exclusive to college students.
-This platform will facilitate real-time communication, ensuring privacy and security.
+Goal is to provide college students to chat anonymously with other students within the college.
+This platform will facilitate anonymous and real-time communication, ensuring privacy and security.
 The system will be designed to be maintainable and scalable to accommodate the growing user base.

 ### Functional Requirements:
 <i><u>Note:[V2] - Denotes that these features are for future enhancement.</i></u>